ektaawa/ApacheSparkLearnings/README.md

 # DAG
 Directed Acyclic Graph
-Recipe containing instructions on what to do in a stepwise fashion Procedural steps that are single directional.
+Recipe containing instructions on what to do in a stepwise fashion.
+Procedural steps that are single directional.
+When actions are performed, then only the recipe is being prepared i.e. then only all the instructions are executed.